pombase/website/src/docs/submit-data/gene-naming-guidelines.md

     unless you published the name first (see "Resolution of gene name conflicts" below).
-9. If no conflicts arise, your gene name will become the standard name, and will appear on the gene page and elsewhere in PomBase.
+9. If no conflicts arise, your gene name will become the standard name, and will appear on the gene page and elsewhere in ${database_name}.

 <!-- restore when form back
 2. Gene names may be reserved using the [Gene Name Registration